Cotorsion pairs, thick subcategories, and finitely generated Gorenstein projective modules: Weakly Gorensteinness and virtually Gorensteinness

 5pt

-The functor $(-)^\dagger=\Hom_S(-,\omega)$ is defined as the setting of the last section. \begin{lemma} Let $S$ be a Cohen--Macaulay ring that admits a canonical module $\omega$.
+The functor $(-)^\dagger=\Hom_S(-,\omega)$ is defined as the setting of the previous section. \begin{lemma} Let $S$ be a Cohen--Macaulay ring that admits a canonical module $\omega$.
 Assume that $R$ is a noetherian $S$-algebra and that $R$, viewed as an $S$-module, is maximal Cohen--Macaulay.
-Consider the short exact sequence
+Fix a short exact sequence